 2. Please make sure the emergency contacts on file for your student are up-to-date and we would suggest that those emergency contacts be local so that they can respond and pick up your student if necessary.
 Older siblings that drive may be listed as emergency contacts.

-3. We will use SchoolMessenger, the district's automated calling system, Twitter, and the district website to communicate with parents during a crisis.
+3. We will use our automated calling/texting/emailing system, Twitter, and the district website to communicate with parents during a crisis.

 b.
 You can follow Harrisonville Schools on Twitter - @HvilleSchools

 4. In some cases, we may need to evacuate the school.
 Evacuation sites have been established, but we do not publicize those locations prior to an emergency to maintain student safety.
 We will inform you the time and place to pick up your child through the district communication channels.

 5. During the reunification at the evacuation site, parents will be asked to remain in their cars and proceed through the line.
 Only parents or those listed as emergency contacts will be allowed to pick up a student.
 All parents and emergency contacts will be required to provide identification in order to pick up a student.